wmswc/wmswc.github.io/_pages/events.md

 redirect_from:
   - /events.html
 ---
-We meet every other Tuesday from 7-8pm in Tucker 110!
+We meet every other Tuesday from 7-8pm in Washington 305!

 Here is our schedule of events this semester: